robinmackenzie/demers-au/README.md

 Australia is interesting for two reasons - firstly, I live here.
 Secondly, there are not enough examples on the web of Australian cartograms so I have to make one!

 ### Is the implementation any good?
-Let's take a look at the output with the default settings:
+Let's take a look at the output with the default settings.
+If you're familiar with Australia and know in advance that this is supposed to be a cartogram then with a stretch of imagination then Queensland, New South Wales, Australia Capital Territory (ACT), Victoria and Tasmania are in the right sort of place with kinda-sorta the right shape.
+South Australia, Northern Territory and Western Australia are leaving something to be desired:
 ![Default settings](/images/l-1-ns-20-lfs-0.6-cff-1.png)